Origen, Commentary on Matthew, book 16 now online and in English

 Finally we need to consider the edition of Lommatzsch (1831), which was used as the basis for the ANF English translation[1].

-There is a complete German translation, in three large and expensive volumes, by H. J. Vogt: Origenes: Der Kommentar zum Evangelium nach Mattäus.
+There is a complete German translation of the whole lot, in three large and expensive volumes, by H. J. Vogt: Origenes: Der Kommentar zum Evangelium nach Mattäus.
 Eingeleitet, übersetzt und mit Anmerkungen versehen.
 Hiersemann, Stuttgart 1983–1993; Erster Teil: Buch X – XIII (= Bibliothek der griechischen Literatur.
 18, Abt.
 Patristik).
 1983, ISBN 3-7772-8307-X; Zweiter Teil: Buch XIV – XVII (= Bibliothek der griechischen Literatur.
 30, Abt.
 Patristik).
 1990, ISBN 3-7772-9011-4; Dritter Teil: Die Commentariorum Series (= Bibliothek der griechischen Literatur.
 38, Abt.
 Patristik).
 1993, ISBN 3-7772-9325-3.

-The English translation that floats around the internet is that of the Ante-Nicene Fathers series, reprinted and repackaged in heaven-alone-knows how many forms.
+There is an English translation of some of the Commentary – basically books 10-14 – which floats around the internet is that of the Ante-Nicene Fathers series, reprinted and repackaged in heaven-alone-knows how many forms.
 In this 1885 American edition, it is found in volume 9, online in PDF here (sometimes it is treated as volume 10).
 I shall refer to the page numbers in this printed edition.
+The translation was made by a certain John Patrick DD (p.409), minister of Greenside, Edinburgh (title page).
+His volume contains the following parts of the Commentary:

 • Extract from book 1 (p.411) – this is in fact quoted in, and so based on, Eusebius Church History book 6, chapter 25.
 HTML here.